Some TEDx events can make you look like a rockstar, while others can make you look like a complete amateur.

 You’re also responsible as a speaker for paying for your own travel costs (again, because running an event is expensive, and TEDx event organizers don’t need to get speakers from far away).

-So, I always recommend you focus on events that are in your local area, or at least in countries you’ve lived before, even if you are willing to pay for your own travel.
+So, I always recommend you focus on events that are in your local area, or at least in countries you’ve lived in before, even if you are willing to pay for your own travel.

 The Right Time